Adventure Day Camps

 Challenge … Warm-up games, initiatives, and more-complicated challenges await at the Teambuilding Challenge Low Ropes Course.
 These strengthen and test balance, confidence, trust, communication, and problem-solving skills.
 Campers accept and support each other's strengths and weaknesses as they work together.
 This is truly meaningful Fun!

 Optional Thursday night overnights … Every week on Thursdays, campers may bring along their bedding and overnight things for a taste of resident camp.
-Before dinner in the main Lodge, campers have a choice of all the regular camp activities and some unusual activity offerings, too.
+Before dinner in the main Lodge, campers have a choice of all the regular camp activities and some unique activity offerings, too.
 After dinner in the main Lodge dining room, the evening brings a special event with a theme, costumes, props, and appropriate activities.
 The excitement winds down at dark when the counselors gently settle the children into their bunks for lights out.
-On Friday, overnighters are served a scrumptious breakfast and lunch from the Camp Kitchen!
+On Friday, those who spent the night are served a scrumptious breakfast and lunch from the Camp Kitchen!
 The food and the activities are always a big hit with those who stay the night.
-The Camp Bus stays on schedule to transport as usual the children who do not spend the night.
+Children who do not spend the night are transported to Boulder on the Camp Bus which stays on its usual schedule.